-The scale issue, however, remains a fight within the technology of solar PV.
-As mentioned in the introduction, the Brattle Group last year fired the latest salvo in the utility-scale versus distributed solar debate.
+The scale issue remains a fight within the technology of solar PV.
+As mentioned in the introduction, the Brattle Group fired the latest salvo in the utility-scale versus distributed solar debate.
 The group argues that resources should be disproportionately invested in utility-scale PV, since it can produce electricity at half the cost of distributed PV.

 In a set of 2016 reports on solar, Berkeley Labs and the Department of Energy’s SunShot initiative provided data on distributed and utility-scale solar costs.
-This chart combines the two analyses, and shows that the sweet spot for low-cost solar development is in the middle, rather than at the ends of the size spectrum.
+This chart combines the two analyses, and shows that the sweet spot for low-cost solar development––measured by the cost per kilowatt-hour of electricity generated––is in the middle, rather than at the ends of the size spectrum.

 In the chart of upfront costs above, the largest utility-scale projects are nearly as costly as rooftop commercial-scale solar projects.

 However, utility-scale projects typically use panels that track the sun, with commensurately higher electricity output.
 The following chart, of the inflation-adjusted levelized cost of electricity, offers a more accurate picture.
-We used the National Renewable Energy Laboratory’s System Advisor Model to generate a real, levelized cost of electricity for a $2.50 per Watt solar array of 6.71¢ per kilowatt-hour (including the 30% higher federal tax credit), and adjusted accordingly for the other capital costs.
+Data comes from the National Renewable Energy Laboratory’s System Advisor Model to generate a real, levelized cost of electricity for a $2.50 per Watt solar array of 6.71¢ per kilowatt-hour (including the 30% federal tax credit), adjusted accordingly for the other capital costs.
 Utility-scale projects (those 5 megawatts and above) are assumed to have tracking, with 30% higher output and therefore 30% lower levelized energy costs.

 This chart seems to support the Brattle Group’s contention that bigger solar is better, aside from projects exceeding 100 megawatts.

-This chart shows that at most smaller sizes, solar favorably competes with the retail electricity price.
-The national average residential electricity price used for this chart is close to 12¢ per kilowatt-hour, but this price is 15¢ in California (and even higher in some states in the Northeast).
-Commercial scale solar also competes relatively well against average commercial retail electric prices of 10¢ per kilowatt-hour.4 Megawatt-scale projects, connecting and competing into the wholesale market, compete against other new power generation, like natural gas, that produces electricity for 5¢ to 8¢ per kilowatt-hour.
-Worthy of note, the rise of community solar projects looks to hit that sweet spot of cost and benefit, with projects typically between 250 and 1000 kilowatts, providing a cost-effective way for those without a sunny rooftop (or enough capital to finance their own solar project), a way to participate.
+This chart shows that solar produced at small scale where energy is consumed favorably competes with the retail electricity price.
+The national average residential electricity price used for this chart is close to 12¢ per kilowatt-hour, but is 15¢ in California (and even higher in some states in the Northeast).
+Commercial scale solar also competes relatively well against average commercial retail prices of around 10¢ per kilowatt-hour.
+Megawatt-scale projects, connecting and competing into the wholesale market, compete against other new power generation, like natural gas, that produces electricity for 5¢ to 8¢ per kilowatt-hour.
+Worthy of note, the rise of community solar projects looks to hit that sweet spot of cost and benefit, with projects typically around 1000 kilowatts, providing a cost-effective way for those without a sunny rooftop (or enough capital to finance their own solar project), a way to participate.

 In contrast, there is a lot of available capacity on the distribution grid for smaller-scale solar projects.
 From the same post as the chart above (emphasis mine):